comport3/puppet5-hiera-vault-poc/README.md

 Access Vault in your web browser by browsing to http://<your machine>:8200 (you may need to add rules to a firewall, IPTables chain or Securtity Group to open this port)

-Setup 1 master key share, and 1 Vault Token (initially, for POC), download the credentials
+Setup 1 master key share, and 1 Vault Token (initially, for POC), download the credentials Unseal the vault, login with the root token

 #puppet apply /etc/puppetlabs/code/environments/production/manifests/site.pp